Freaking Me Out

-"Freaking Me Out" is a song by American singer Ava Max, released as a promotional single through Atlantic Records on July 31, 2019, and charted on the New Zealand Hot Singles chart at number 29.
+"Freaking Me Out" is a song by American singer-songwriter Ava Max, released as a single through Atlantic Records on July 31, 2019, and charted on the New Zealand Hot Singles chart at number 29.
 The song was written by Max, Jon Bellion, Jonathan Simpson, Mark Williams, Raul Cubina, Seth Reger, and the producer Cirkut.
 It is a pop song, with lyrics describing the feeling of losing senses during a new relationship.
 An accompanying music video was released on October 31, 2019, and directed by Edgar Daniel.
 It depicts Max trapped inside a mansion, which is filled with horror fiction objects and scenes.